Plugin System

 ES Module Exports

-For projects using Vite, SvelteKit, or other bundlers, Triiiceratops exports ES modules that enable tree-shaking and integration with your existing build pipeline:
+For projects using Vite, SvelteKit, or other bundlers, Triiiceratops exports package-built ES modules that are compiled by the consuming app's Svelte pipeline.
+This avoids runtime clashes while still enabling tree-shaking and normal bundler integration:

 // Main Svelte component